 That’s $1,446 in fees straight off the bat.
-How much of an interest rate hike would be needed for you to recover those loses and come out ahead vs variable?
+How much of an interest rate hike would be needed for you to recover those losses and come out ahead vs variable?
 It depends on your loan and rate but there needs to be a BIG rate hike.
 And that’s just for one year.
 If you decided to fix for 5 years, the fees are spread out that’s true.
-But again, take a look above and try to pick any date where a 5 year fixed rate would still be lower than variable during it’s whole lifetime and by how much?
+But again, take a look above and try to pick any date where a 5 year fixed rate would still be lower than variable during its whole lifetime and by how much?

 I truly believe that you’re gambling if you’re trying to fix your rate to save money.
 And the ones that win 90% of the time are the banks.

 If you’re fixing for stability or peace of mind then that’s different.
-But don’t think for a minute that the odds are in your favour by fixing.
+But don’t think for a minute that the odds are in your favor by fixing.
 If you do actually come out ahead it will almost certainly be because of luck and not your amazing analytic skills that you predicted that the banks didn’t.

 I’m not a fan of split loans because it’s sort of like taking the worst bits from each loan type and combining them into a shit sandwich.